tarista13/CS375-AI/HW/01/images/README.txt

 1. There are 20 images of each class.
 There are 10 uppercase letter and 10 lowercase letters for each class.
-2. I collected the images by using a mouse and writing the letters oin the little webapp you created.ß
+2. I collected the images by using a mouse and writing the letters oin the little webapp you created.